All-Open/el8-lab/docs/setup/vm.md

 ## To VM or not to VM?

-This guide helps in organizing yor own `Enterprise Linux 8` (or `EL8` in short) installation environment.
+This guide helps in organizing yor own `Enterprise Linux 8` (or `EL 8` in short) installation environment.

 Before you begin, keep in mind that there is a chance you don't need to perform full system installation.
 Possible reasons: